Last updated 5 December 2022

 A person might wish to make a complaint if:

-- a professional charged them too much
+- a professional charged them too much or more than they agreed

 - the professional engaged in misconduct or acted in an unprofessional manner

-- a professional caused damage to their property or person
+- a professional caused damage to their property or person when undertaking their work

 - in medical cases, a procedure caused unexpected side-effects.